 Should I Cut the Brown Leaf Tips off Air Plants?

-You can cut off any brown, dried up leaf tips of air plants with a pair or pruners or scissors, if the leaf tip has gone brown and crispy.
+Yes.
+You can cut off any brown, dried-up leaf tips of air plants with a pair of pruners or scissors if the leaf tip has gone brown and crispy.
 This helps to restore the appearance of the air plant and stimulate the growth of healthy green leaf tips.

-Air Plant Turning Brown, Yellow or Black (Due to Rot)
+Why is My Air Plant Turning Brown, Yellow, or Black?
+(Due to Rot)